 We have worked extensively for over a dozen years on the issue of conflict minerals, as part of our work on responsible mineral sourcing.
 We believe that broad collaborative efforts among governments, non-governmental organizations (NGOs), civil society experts, and industry are needed to identify and mitigate the risk of contributing to serious human rights abuses and conflict related to mineral extraction in the Covered Countries.
-Intel is a steering committee member of the Responsible Minerals Initiative (RMI), unique member code INTC, and active contributor to multiple RMI sub-teams.
+Intel is an active contributor to multiple RMI sub-teams.
 Intel is also an active member of the OECD Multi-Stakeholder Steering Group, which advises on implementation for the OECD Guidance, and the European Partnership for Responsible Minerals (EPRM), where we collaborate with companies in electronics and other industries (e.g. jewelry, automotive, medical instrumentation, and others) and other stakeholders, such as public authorities and civil society groups, to address responsible mineral sourcing issues.
-Intel also holds a leadership position in the Public-Private Alliance for Responsible Minerals Trade (PPA), which promotes responsibly sourced minerals from the Covered Countries.
-We are also part of the CRAFT Code Committee, which assisted in the development of the Code of Risk-mitigation for Artisanal and Small-Scale Mining engaging in Formal Trade (CRAFT).
+Intel is also a member of the Public-Private Alliance for Responsible Minerals Trade (PPA), which promotes responsibly sourced minerals from the Covered Countries.

-At Intel, we are committed to helping the most vulnerable communities tied to our global supply chain.
-A few examples of projects supported by Intel in 2023 are Congo Power, an alliance providing mining areas with clean power, and PACT-RMI Youth Vocational Training Program, aimed at providing mining alternatives to Congolese youths.
-Additionally, we seek to assist Artisanal and Small-Scale Mining (ASM) sites in protecting the rights of the miners as well as meeting downstream compliance requirements.
-In 2023, we provided this support through the Better Mining ASM Mine Monitoring Program in collaboration with Responsible Minerals Initiative (RMI) and RCS Global.
-We also are supporters of a Sustainable Development project focusing on ASM Copper Mining in Peru led by The Copper Mark and Alliance for Responsible Mining (ARM).
-In partnership with Solidaridad and IMPACT, Intel also supported Esawa, a digital suite of tools, designed specifically for the ASM sector, which is expected to create new pathways to track, access, and share data about practices in mining communities.
+Additionally, Intel believes in the local socio-economic importance of the artisanal and small-scale mining (ASM) sector in CAHRAs and seeks to assist ASM sites in meeting downstream compliance requirements through the Better Mining ASM Mine Monitoring Program in collaboration with RMI and RCS Global.
+Intel has supported a sustainable development project focusing on ASM copper mining in Peru led by The Copper Mark and Alliance for Responsible Mining.
+In collaboration with Solidaridad and IMPACT, Intel also supported Esawa, a digital suite of data collection tools that include miner incentives.
+Designed specifically for the ASM sector, Esawa is expected to create new pathways to track, access, and share data about practices in mining communities.
 Maintaining a connection and providing support to the communities that we depend on in our vast global supply chain is a crucial component to our responsible minerals program.